stevedonovan/gentle-intro/5-stdlib-containers.md

 And if there was a bad conversion?
 Then you would just get `Err` with the first error encountered.
 It's a good example of how extremely flexible `convert` is.

 So there's a _lot_ of detail in the documentation.
-But this is clearer than what the C++ docs say about `std::vector`
+But it's certainly clearer than what the C++ docs say about `std::vector`

 > The requirements that are imposed on the elements depend on the actual operations performed
 > on the container.
 Generally, it is required that element type is a complete type and meets